Dr. Darren Honest, DVM

 Karen is a Registered Veterinary Technician and has been with us since 2007.
 She began as an intern after graduating from the University of Guelph, Ridgetown College.
 Karen has experience working in emergency medicine and loves her role as an RVT.
 She enjoys the challenges of emergency medicine, the satisfaction of caring for critically ill patients, and performing dental cleanings.
 Karen is fluent in Cantonese.
-When not at work, Karen enjoys spending time with her dog Mya and her kitty, Pinkie.
+When not at work, Karen enjoys spending time with her foster cat Dee.

 Carmen Yeung, HBSc, RVT